SEA-Design-Dev/fizzbuzz-redux__W5-A3/README.md

 Tonight you will refactor [last night's homework](https://github.com/SEA-Design-Dev/fizzbuzz-redux__W5-A2).

-You must extract FizzBuzz in to its own file (so you now have two separate files), then load both files in the HTML, and from the second (non-FizzBuzz file) invoke the FizzBuzz object and create the output for your DOM.
-Additionally, your writing method should take a DOM node where the output is to be written.
+You must extract FizzBuzz in to its own file (so you now have two separate files), then load both files in the HTML, and from the second (non-FizzBuzz file) instantiate the FizzBuzz object and call your read method with values from the form input (just as before.)
+Your writing method must take a DOM node where the output is to be written.

 Additionally your constructor function should accept arguments that let you change the strings of "fizz" and "buzz" (e.g. `new FizzBuzz('bleep', 'blorp')`).